Last Updated: 2020-02-16

 Ever since I started listening to the progressive rock band Yes in my early teens, I've been inspired by the nobility, grandeur, and deeply positive spirituality of their music.

 In 1999 I began to absorb and ponder their music more seriously.
 One of those new encounters was Bill Martin's book Music of Yes, in which he suggests the idea of "Squire Variations" for solo bass as a modern analogue of the Bach Cello Suites.
-Inspired by the possibilities, I've arranged the following Yes works for solo bass guitar (one from each album in what Martin calls their "main sequence"):
+Inspired by the possibilities, I've arranged the following Yes works as a suite for solo bass guitar:

-(Fans of Yes music might also be interested in an exploration of And You and I that I wrote some years ago.)
+(Fans of Yes might also enjoy a lyrical analysis of And You and I.)

 Peter Saint-Andre > Music > Yes